Wrist and Hand related pages:

 – irritation of the thumb tendons.

-De Quervian’s is an irritation of the Abductor Pollicus Longus (APL) and Extensor Pollicus Brevis (EPB) tendons of the thumb that share a protective sheath surrounding them.
-These tendons are located on the radial (thumb side) of the wrist and are often the cause of pain into the thumb and wrist.
+De Quervian’s tenosynovitis is an irritation of the tendons and their covering sheath that control the thumb, specifically the Abductor Pollicis Longus (APL) and Extensor Pollicis Brevis (EPB) tendons.
+These tendons are located on the radial (thumb side) of the wrist and are often cause pain into the thumb and wrist when gripping, carrying or lifting activities.

 What is the cause?

-De Quervain’s is caused by repetitive movements of the wrist and thumb normally from work or sporting activities but can occasionally be caused by an injury.
+De Quervain’s is caused by repetitive activities and movements of the wrist and thumb normally from work or sporting activities, or actions such as repeated lifting and carrying such as holding a baby.
+The condition can also occasionally present as a result of injury

 Who it affects?